Portavadie: Portavadie Marina

 In late 2009 the marina was used for the first time to tie up yachts for the Scottish series by the Clyde Cruising Club, won by Nigel Biggs; England; J109-IRC.
 The new Portavadie Marina complex opened to the public in 2010.
-The first phase of the complex consisted of five-star luxury apartments, with private sauna facilities and four-star cottages, alongside a restaurant, conference suites and a retail space.

-The second phase, The Lodge, arrived shortly after, consisting of hotel style accommodation, fully accessible studio apartments, staff accommodation and a second "family style" restaurant.

-The third phase was officially launched in August 2016, with a luxury spa and leisure complex being added to the amenities.

 Loch Lomond and Cowal Way

-The Loch Lomond and Cowal Way starts and finishes at Portavadie; this long-distance waymarked footpath takes one to Inveruglas on the shore of Loch Lomond, in the Loch Lomond and The Trossachs National Park, 57 mi of walking later.
+The Loch Lomond and Cowal Way starts at Portavadie; this long-distance waymarked footpath takes one to Inveruglas on the shore of Loch Lomond, in the Loch Lomond and The Trossachs National Park, 57 mi of walking later.

 National Cycle Route 75

 Portavadie is on the NCR75 a route from Edinburgh to Tarbert on the Kintyre peninsula.
 The National Cycle Network is maintained by sustrans.
 If you cross Loch Fyne, continuing on the NCR75 onto the Kintyre peninsula at Tarbert, you can join the National Cycle Route 78 (The Caledonia Way).